dominic248/dominic248/README.md

 [![HitCount](http://hits.dwyl.com/dms24081999/dms24081999.svg)](http://hits.dwyl.com/dms24081999/dms24081999)

-Software Development Student who loves to transform ideas into reality using code | Experience with Django, NodeJS, ReactJS, VueJS, REST API, IoT | 2021 Graduation
+#### Software Engineer who loves to transform ideas into reality using code.
+#### I am passionate about using Django and REST API, to integrate it with Frontend Frameworks to create awesome user experiences.

-I'm a Tech enthusiastic person and a self-taught programmer from 2015 I've have worked on many different technologies related to Desktop applications, Websites, Web Applications, IoT and building automation tools for productivity
+#### I'm a Tech enthusiastic person and a self-taught programmer from 2015.
+#### I've have worked on many different technologies related to Desktop applications, Websites, Web Applications, IoT and building automation tools for productivity.

+#### All Private Projects Info: https://github.com/dms24081999?tab=projects | https://dominic-silveira.web.app/work
 <!--
 **dms24081999/dms24081999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.